Find help paying your dental bills.

 Dental school and health centers

 Yet another option can be to go to a local dental school for reduced-cost treatment.
 Any bills charged to the patient will be a fraction of usual rates.
 The care will be delivered to patients by supervised dental students and the school.
 Professors are also involved in supervising.
 Find a list of low cost dental school clinics.

 There are many federally qualified dental health centers, which serve people regardless of their insurance status or income.
 Some services are free, and others will lower the patients bill.
 These health centers and clinics will also offer dental care at varies rates.
 The price charged is based on a patient's ability to pay.

 In addition, many state as well as local government health departments, various charities such as the United Way, and others offer information on low cost and free dental care.
 If there are not any resources in your community, then the staff at these agencies may offer individuals other ways to get help with paying for their dental bills.
 All resources, whether from the government, a charity, or a private company, will be assessed.

-There are also state specific programs.
+There are also state specific programs for residents.
 For example, find how to get reduced fee or free dental care in Ohio.
 Click here for Ohio Dental OPTIONS program.